-What Is the Point of a Bread Bowl?
+What Is the Point of Bread Bowl Cheese Dip?

 Ingredients You’ll Need

-For this recipe, we transformed a standard cheese dip recipe into the creamiest, most indulgent veggie-loaded dip you’ll ever taste!
+For this bread bowl cheese dip recipe, we transformed a standard cheese dip into the creamiest, most indulgent veggie-loaded snack you’ll ever taste!
 Here’s what you’ll need:

 - Veggies – Tomatoes, green onions, and jalapeños combine to create a colorful spicy cheese dip that’s better than any pre-made version you’ll find at your local grocery store.

-- Mayonnaise – Not a super common cheese dip recipe ingredient, mayonnaise makes for an ultra-smooth texture.
+- Mayonnaise – Not a super common cheese dip ingredient, mayonnaise makes for an ultra-smooth texture.

 - Butter – This adds the best flavor and helps form a creamy cheese dip.
 We recommend using unsalted butter so as not to overpower the flavor.

 - Cream Cheese – Similarly to the butter and mayonnaise, cream cheese contributes to the extra silky texture and indulgent taste.